freemagee/gulp-recipes/README.md

-A collection of Gulp.js task recipes.
+A collection of Gulp task recipes.
 Some useful, some not!
 But there is always things to be learned from looking at each.